 While there are currently a number of virtualization technologies available today, the virtualization technique of choice for most open platforms over the past 5 years has typically been the Xen hypervisor [17].
 However more recently VMWare ESX [18] 1, Oracle VirtualBox [19] and the Kernelbased Virtual Machine (KVM) [20] are becoming more commonplace.
-As these look to be the most popular and feature-rich of al virtualization technologies, we look to evaluate all four to the fullest extent possible.
+As these look to be the most popular and featurerich of al virtualization technologies, we look to evaluate all four to the fullest extent possible.
 There are however, numerious other virtualizaton technologies also available, including Microsoft's Hyper-V [21], Parallels Virtuozzo [22], QEMU [23], OpenVZ [24], Oracle VM [25], and many others.
 However, these virtualization technologies have yet to seen widespread deployment within the HPC community, at least in their current form, so they have been placed outside the scope of this work.

 In recent history there have actually been a number of comparisons related to virtualization technologies and Clouds.
 The first performance analysis of various hypervisors started with, unsurprisingly, the hypervisor vendors themselves.

-VMWare published their performance analysis in [26] as did the Xen developers in an their first paper [17].
-The Xen paper compares Xen, XenoLinux, and VMWare across a number of SPEC and normalized benchmarks, resulting in a conflict between the two works.
+VMWare has happy to put out its on take on performance in [26], as well as the original Xen article [17] which compares Xen, XenoLinux, and VMWare across a number of SPEC and normalized benchmarks, resulting in a conflict between both works.
 From here, a number of more unbiased reports originated, concentrating on server consolidation and web application performance [18], [27], [28] with fruitful yet sometimes incompatible results.
 A feature base survey on virtualization technologies [29] also illustrates the wide variety of hypervisors that currently exist.
 Furthermore, there has been some investigation into the performance within HPC, specifically with InfiniBand performance of Xen [30] and rather recently with a detailed look at the feasibility of the Amazon Elastic Compute cloud for HPC applications [31], however both works concentrate only on a single deployment rather than a true comparison of technologies.

 As these underlying hypervisor and virtualization implementations have evolved rapidly in recent years along with virtualization support directly on standard x86 hardware, it is necessary to carefully and accurately evaluate the performance implications of each system.
 Hence, we conducted an investigation of several virtualization technologies, namely Xen, KVM, VirtualBox, and in part VMWare.
-Each hypervisor is compared alongside one another with bare-metal as a control and (with the exeption of VMWare) run through a number of High Performance benchmarking tools.
+Each hypervisor is compared alongside one another with base-metal as a control and (with the exeption of VMWare) run through a number of High Performance benchmarking tools.